Beothuk: Extinction

 Population estimates of Beothuks remaining at the end of the first decade of the 19th century vary widely, from about 150 up to 3,000.
 Information about the Beothuk was based on accounts by the woman Shanawdithit, who told about the people who "wintered on the Exploits River or at Red Indian Lake and resorted to the coast in Notre Dame Bay".
 References in records also noted some survivors on the Northern Peninsula in the early 19th century.

-During the colonial period, the Beothuk people allegedly endured territorial pressure from other Indigenous groups: Mi'kmaq migrants from Cape Breton Island, and Inuit from Labrador.
+During the colonial period, the Beothuk people faced territorial pressure from other Indigenous groups: Mi'kmaq migrants from Cape Breton Island, and Inuit from Labrador.
 "The Beothuk were unable to procure sufficient subsistence within the areas left to them."
-It has been alleged that French bounties induced the Mi'kmaq to kill Beothuk.
-This is, however, disputed by most historians and has since come to be known as the "Mercenary Myth".
+It has been alleged French bounties induced the Mi'kmaq to kill Beothuk.
+This claim is, however, disputed by most historians and has since come to be known as the "Mercenary Myth".